kestra-io/examples/README.md

 # Hello-World example

-Here is a Hello-World example:
+Here is a simple example logging hello world message to the terminal:

 ```yaml
 id: hello